jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualityprofile.md

 - language - (Required) Quality profile language.
 Must be one of "cs", "css", "flex", "go", "java", "js", "jsp", "kotlin", "php", "py", "ruby", "scala", "ts", "vbnet", "web", "xml"
 - is_default - (Optional) When set to true this will make the added Quality Profile default
 - parent - (Optional) When a parent is provided the quality profile will inherit it's rules
-- active_rules - (Optional) Whan list of active is provided the quality profile will have them activated
+- active_rules - (Optional) When list of active rules is provided the quality profile will have them activated
 - inactive_rules - (Optional) When list of inactive rules is provided the quality profile will have them deactivated

 ## Attributes Reference